 Jamie practices exclusively in the areas of personal injury and clinical negligence.
-His practice now primarily focuses upon claims for catastrophic injury of substantial value (acting with or without a leader).
+His practice now primarily focuses upon claims involving catastrophic injury of substantial value.

-He is consistently ranked as a leading barrister for personal injury and clinical negligence work in Chambers UK and the Legal 500, having been described therein as “a great all-round barrister” who is “frequently instructed in high-value matters of extreme severity,” “fiercely intellectual, with a very analytical brain” with “an excellent grasp of complex medicine,” and an “empathetic and approachable attitude” which results in an “ability to build a rapport with clients from a wide range of backgrounds.”
+He is consistently ranked as a leading barrister for personal injury and clinical negligence work in Chambers UK and the Legal 500, having been described therein as “a great all-round barrister” who “has a particular focus on cases involving catastrophic injury and death” and is “likeable, very approachable” with “an incredibly sharp mind”.

 Jamie’s experience of serious injury litigation includes the following: